AnujSaha0111/GBM-Lobewise-Subregion-Modelling/README.md

 - Which lobe–subregion combinations across the four MRI modalities carry the strongest survival risk signal?
 - Does multimodal fusion add independent spatial information, or do different sequences capture essentially the same anatomical patterns?
 - Can a standard gradient-boosted model (XGBoost) stratify survival risk using only these coarse lobewise features?
+- Does a leakage-corrected SVM with RBF kernel outperform XGBoost on this feature space, and what spatial patterns does it rely on?

 ## 3. Dataset Description